paramt/projects/README.md

 ___

 ### Email Status
-A site that validates if an email address exists or not.
+A site that validates if an email address exists or not

 [Website](https://www.param.me/email-status) |
 [Github](https://github.com/paramt/email-status)